tcoupin/rpi-proftpd/README.md

 ## Active Mode

 The active mode of FTP require to publish the port 21 of the container.
-Since active FTP only transmits control commands via port 21 and might open further ports for data transmission, this may fail when trying the dockerized server across the network (to fix see [passive mode](#Passive-Mode)).
+Since active FTP only transmits control commands via port 21 and might open further ports for data transmission, this may fail when trying to reach the dockerized server across the network (for fix see [passive mode](#Passive-Mode)).

 ```
 docker run --name proftpd -d -p 21:21 -v $PWD/examples/users:/users tcoupin/rpi-proftpd